-When it comes to clothes, your body gets hot in two ways:
+When it comes to your clothes, your body gets hot in two ways:

 - Air getting trapped – Fabrics like wool and cashmere are great in the winter because their fibers create little pockets that trap air.
-Those little air molecules are heated by your body, keeping your warm.
-In the warmer months, you want exact opposite to happen.
-You want air flowing freely away from you.
+Those little air molecules are trapped, getting heated by your body to keep you warm.

-- Direct exposure to sun – This one is fairly simple.
+- Direct exposure to the sun – This one is fairly simple.
 Sun hits directly onto your skin, your skin gets hot.
-Get some shade, you cool down.

 AN EXPERT CHIMES IN: